Daniel Hernández Jr.

 Daniel Hernández Jr. (born January 25, 1990) is an American politician and former member of the Arizona House of Representatives.
 A member of the Arizona Democratic Party, he served alongside Rosanna Gabaldón in Legislative District 2.
 Hernández interned for U.S. Representative Gabby Giffords and was present when she was shot during a 2011 constituent meeting.
 He has been credited with helping to save Giffords's life after the incident.
-Since 2017 he has served as the Government Affairs Director at Stand for Children of Arizona.
+Hernandez has served as vice president of political programs at LGBTQ+ Victory Fund since January 2026 and, from 2017 to 2025, he served as the Government Affairs Director at Stand for Children of Arizona.

 Early life and education

 Hernández was born in 1990 to Daniel Hernández Sr. and Consuelo Quiñones Hernández, a working-class family in Tucson, Arizona.
 He has two younger sisters, Consuelo and Alma Hernández.

 In 2008, Hernández volunteered for the Hillary Clinton 2008 presidential campaign and Gabby Giffords' re-election campaign.
 He graduated from Sunnyside High School in 2008.
 Hernández earned a Bachelor of Arts degree in political science and a Master of Legal Studies from the University of Arizona.